 Developed here at TopDog Rehabilitation specifically for our post-surgical patients, GlycanAid® HA is everything your dog’s joints need at this critical time.
 All of our joint health products are manufactured in our FDA approved facilities here in the United States.

-To achieve the maximum benefit within the first six weeks, make sure you are using the recommended loading dose for your dog.
+To achieve the maximum benefit within the first four weeks, make sure you are using the recommended loading dose for your dog.
+This is critical!